netrisai/docs/vnet.rst

   - **Enabled** - Enable or disable individual Switch Port under current V-Net
   - **Port Name** - Switch Port format: <alias>(swp<number>)@<switch name>
   - **VLAN ID / Untag** - Specify a VLAN ID for tagging traffic on a per-port basis or set Untag not to use tagging on a particular port.
-VLAN tags are only significant on each port’s ingress/egress unless VLAN aware mode is used.
+VLAN tags are only significant on each port's ingress/egress unless VLAN aware mode is used.
   - **LAG Mode** -  Allows for active-standby dual-homing, assuming LAG configuration on the remote end.
 Active/active dual homing will be enabled in future releases (dependence on SVI support by NOSes).

-.. tip:: Many switches can’t autodetect old 1Gbps ports.
-If attaching hosts with 1Gbps ports to 10Gpbs switch ports, you’ll need to change the speed for a given Switch Port from Auto(default) to 1Gbps.
+.. tip:: Many switches can't autodetect old 1Gbps ports.
+If attaching hosts with 1Gbps ports to 10Gbps switch ports, you'll need to change the speed for a given Switch Port from Auto(default) to 1Gbps.
 You can edit a port in Net→Switch Ports individually or in bulk.

 .. image:: images/add-vnet.png
     :align: center